Word of Honor (TV series)

-Word of Honor (山河令 (Shānhé lìng)), previously titled A Tale of the Wanderers (天涯客), is a 2021 Chinese costume drama streaming television series co-produced by Ciwen Media, and Youku, directed by Cheng Zhi Chao, Ma Hua Gan, and Li Hong Yu, written by Xiao Chu, and adapted from the danmei novel Faraway Wanderers (天涯客) by Priest.
-It starred Zhang Zhehan (张哲瀚) and Gong Jun (龚俊) in the leading roles.
+Word of Honor, previously known as A Tale of the Wanderers, is a 2021 Chinese wuxia mystery streaming television series co-produced by Ciwen Media, and Youku, directed by Cheng Zhichao, Ma Huagan, and Li Hongyu, written by Xiao Chu, and adapted from the danmei novel Faraway Wanderers by Priest.
+It starred Zhang Zhehan and Gong Jun in the leading roles.
 The series aired on Youku from February 22 to May 5 with 36 episodes, plus a short bonus clip shows what happened after the end of the main series.

-It was featured on Teen Vogue's best BL dramas of 2021 list.
-The series was removed from Chinese online video platforms in August 2021 due to industry boycott against the actor Zhang Zhehan.
+The series was removed from Chinese online video platforms in August 2021 due to industry boycott against Zhang Zhehan.

 Synopsis

-The leader of assassin organisation "The Window of Heaven", Zhou Zishu (Zhang Zhehan), condemns himself to a life of exile out of guilt for his past deeds.
-During his travels, he meets Wen Kexing (Gong Jun), a mysterious figure with a playful attitude who is secretly orchestrating a vengeful plot as the leader of Ghost Valley.
-The two become entangled in various machinations within the martial arts world, and eventually become soulmates instrumental in each other's redemption.
-One conspiracy, two soulmates, five pieces of treasure, twenty years of grievances, and thousands of years of jianghu dreams have tied their destinies closely together.
+Zhou Zishu, former leader of the assassin organization Window of Heaven, exiles himself out of guilt for his past.
+While wandering the jianghu, he crosses paths with Wen Kexing, the enigmatic master of Ghost Valley who secretly plots revenge for his parents’ deaths and stirs up conflicts in the jianghu.
+The two become friends, are drawn into power struggles across the jianghu, and into the hunt for a legendary armory key.